Updated: Sep 9, 2022

 First, I’ve had a crippling stomach virus all week, coupled with blackout migraines.
 Nothing seems to work and everything hurts.
 Second, this was the end of Writer’s Games.
 Since it was Portion 1, it means we’re already interviewing for Portion 2 interns as well as closing everything down, transferring winning stories for editing, and opening the Portion review segment.

 I actually did write this week.
 Somewhere in the dehydrated delirium of a tums & pepto smoothie, I stopped tossing cookies long enough to toss a few hundred words at Detective Noelle… I just forgot because this week has been several annoying years long.
 So far, I know she’s keeping the circumstances of her speedy reassignment secret for her own protection and is shocked there are only two other women in the entire station.
 Granted, it’s a very small community with 15 total staff but it’s a huge change from the New York City 108th St precinct she’s used to.
+This nugget alone should tell you why she transferred.

 Lastly, and probably my favorite part of all, I had new ideas this week.
 Three new ideas came to play in my head and I’ve already started heavily planning one of them.
 Even though I didn’t write thousands of words this week, I remembered there’s more to writing than words on the page.